Policy

 One row per attack class.
 The detection mechanism column names the module that runs the check; the data source column names the feed or signal it pulls from.
 Honest gaps — if a column is empty for an ecosystem, it's empty in the product.

-Dependency confusion Reserved-namespace packs block public publishes of your internal names.
-Birsan pattern refused up front.
-Customer-declared internal namespaces + public-registry name-resolution check
+Dependency confusion Reserved-namespace packs block public-registry publishes of your internal names.
+The Birsan pattern is refused up front, no per-package allow-listing.
+Universal (customer-declared namespaces) Customer-declared internal namespaces + public-registry name resolution

-Hidden Unicode / Trojan Source Refuses packages with zero-width, bidi-override, or Unicode-tag characters.
-Bounded at 500 files / 50 MiB per artifact.
-Static source scan (no external feed required)
+Hidden Unicode / Trojan Source Refuses packages carrying zero-width, bidi-override, or Unicode-tag characters (GlassWorm, Trojan Source).
+Bounded scan: 500 files / 50 MiB per artifact.
+All artifact-bearing ecosystems Static source scan (no external feed required)

-Maintainer-account takeover Compares the current maintainer set against the package's publish history.
-Surprise publishers block pending review.
-Per-registry publisher history (npm, PyPI, RubyGems, NuGet, Maven)
+Maintainer-account takeover Compares the current maintainer set against publish history (Axios-style ATO); surprise publishers block pending review.
+Maintainer tenure / reputation / account history feed the verdict. npm, PyPI, RubyGems, NuGet, Maven/Gradle Per-registry publisher history + maintainer reputation feeds

 Internal & private packages